Slow Cooker Kalua Pork takes just three ingredients (no liquid smoke!) to make the most tender, delicious Hawaiian pork outside the islands!

 Is pork not your thing?
-Try it with chicken using the Crisp and Juicy Slow Cooker Chicken recipe.
 Prefer Turkey?
-Try my Slow Cooker Thanksgiving Meal using turkey thighs or legs.
+Try my Slow Cooker Turkey Thighs or Slow Cooker Turkey Breast.
+You can also make a whole Slow Cooker Thanksgiving Meal using turkey thighs or legs.
 If you are open to all three and you are wondering which one to try first?
 THIS IS THE ONE!

 First find a good large pork shoulder (this cut is sometimes also referred to as a pork butt).
 I prefer the bone in variety, cooking bone in always adds significantly more flavor.

 Make sure you put it in the slow cooker fattier side up.
 Cover with a liberal amount of Hawaiian/Himalayan Salt.
 I used a tablespoon on the bottom side and a tablespoon on top.
 Don’t worry about the salt, a lot of it will stay behind in our liquid, probably about 75% of it.

 Add about a tablespoon of Worcestershire sauce to the top of the roast.
 Cover, cook on low for 24 hours.
 Now stand back and admire your amazing meal you are in store for.
 Wondering what the inside looks like?
 Looking for a crispy crust?
 Note, I do scrape off the entire fat cap, but there is still about 30-40% of the exterior that is deliciously crisp.
 Worried 24 hours in the slow cooker would mean dry meat?